1. Work gets sidelined

 2. Wanna bet?

-The majority of gambling on March Madness occurs illegally (and technically, that includes your office pool!), so it can difficult to determine the true figures on betting.
+The majority of gambling on March Madness occurs illegally (and technically, that includes your office pool!), so it can be difficult to determine the true figures on betting.

 How's your bracket looking?
 You might want to check today's best savings rates to find a good way to bank your winnings.